-Beginning with the Version 5.1 release, you can search the Master Index using a keyword search.
-The Master Index listing of the Online Documentation Library provides the access to the search utility.
+The Master Index listing of the Online Documentation Library includes a Master Index search utility.
 When you type the word or phrase you want to find, the search utility searches all Master Index entries for matches and then displays the results.
-When you click on an entry in the search results, the target book opens in its own window - in most cases to the place in the text that is indicated by the entry.
+When you click on a resulting entry, the target book opens in its own window - in most cases to the place indicated by the entry.
 Figure 1-1 shows the results of a search for the text string "bsd."